Common FAQ Questions: Admissions to the MA in IR Program

 Letters of recommendation are very important to us.
 You should choose individuals who are best able to evaluate your past performance, your abilities, and skills to undertake this course of study.
 Choose references that are in the best position to give the admissions committee relevant information.

 10. Must all my letters of recommendation be written by professors?

 The Graduate School requires that at least one letter be from an academic.
 Usually, but not always, the best people to get these letters from are academics.
 However, if you have been out of school for a number of years, you may want letters from non-academics, but please remember that they are not always in a good position to tell the MA Admissions Committee what we need to know.

 Yes, a writing sample is required.
 It can be a paper for an undergraduate class or a publication.
 It should demonstrate your ability to analyze a topic insightfully and must be written in English.
-The writing sample should not exceed 3000 words and it should be double spaced.
+The writing sample should be double-spaced and between 2000 to 3000 words, not including footnotes/endnotes or bibliography.
+Please do not exceed 3000 words.
 A good paper will improve the chances of admission, while those that lack insight or that are poorly written can be quite damaging.

 "Will the spread of democracy solve the problem of war?"

 A brief backgrounder to get you started with research: This argument revolves around the idea of "Democratic Peace Theory" which has its roots in Immanuel Kant's "Perpetual Peace".
 In contemporary international affairs western states, in particular, the United States, have pursued policies of democracy promotion as a solution to the problem of war.
 The idea of the Democratic Peace also relies upon the idea of liberal economic policies (free trade) to support democracy promotion.
 You may want to consider these texts in your research, but you should cite a wider array of sources.
 This list is just a starting point.